gayverjr/pyemap/README.md

 $ conda install pyemap
 ```

-### Pip
+### Pip(all platforms)
-Pip installation will only install python dependencies, which is sufficient to run PyeMap analysis, but will be missing some features such as surface exposure and visualization.
+Pip installation will only install python dependencies, which is sufficient to run PyeMap analysis, but will be missing some features.
 ```
 pip install --extra-index-url https://testpypi.python.org/pypi pyemap
 ```
+For full functionality you will need to install [PyGraphviz](https://pygraphviz.github.io/), [RDKit](https://www.rdkit.org/docs/Install.html), [MSMS](http://mgltools.scripps.edu/packages/MSMS), [MKDSSP](https://swift.cmbi.umcn.nl/gv/dssp/DSSP_3.html), and [Graphviz](https://graphviz.gitlab.io/), all of which can be downloaded free of charge from their owners, and are available on most platforms.
+Windows users should refer to our [documentation](https://pyemap.readthedocs.io/en/latest/install.html) for more information.

 # Bugs and feature requests
 Please report any bugs and make feature requests [here](https://github.com/gayverjr/pyemap/issues).
 For issues exclusive to the web version [eMap](https:emap.bu.edu), please send an email to <emap.bu@gmail.com>.
 We also greatly encourage users to contribute by making pull requests on [GitHub](https://github.com/gayverjr/pyemap)!